learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 ## Description

 In this lab, we'll be recreating the basic functionality that we already built out in [Playlister-rb](http://learn.flatironschool.com/lessons/940) but this time, using ActiveRecord associations.

 We'll have three models: Artists, Songs, and Genres.
 By writing a few migrations and making use of the appropriate ActiveRecord macros, we want to end up with three models that are associated with one another in a way that makes sense.
-I should be able to: ask an Artist about its songs and genres, ask a Song about its genre and its artist, and ask a Genre about its songs and artists.
+I should be able to:
+- ask an Artist about its songs and genres
+- ask a Song about its genre and its artist
+- ask a Genre about its songs and artists.

 ## How ActiveRecord works

 As an ORM, ActiveRecord works just like the ORM you've built already in labs like School Domain with DB.
 It provides its own abstractions and a similar API for interacting with the Database through your object model.

-We're going to be using ActiveRecord to do two things: to store the data in a database (through a schema which we generate with migrations) to create associations between our objects (through ActiveRecord macros like `belongs_to` and `has_many`).
+We're going to be using ActiveRecord to do two things:
+1). store the data in a database (through a schema which we generate with migrations) 2). create associations between our objects (through ActiveRecord macros like `belongs_to` and `has_many`).

 ## Steps